VailColorado13/codewars-solutions/README.md

 # Codewars Solutions

+## See my latest stats [here](https://www.codewars.com/users/vailcolorado13)

+![codewars profile](codewars-profile.png)

+## How It's Made:
+Tech used:  JavaScript

 Every morning, I solve a new kata!

-see my latest stats [here](https://www.codewars.com/users/vailcolorado13)

-![codewars profile](codewars-profile.png)
+The files above are just a fraction of all the challenges I have solved.
+All that solving has turned me in to a lean, mean, kata machine.